tjcsl/ion/docs/setup/vagrant.rst

 If you get a ``SIOCADDRT: Network is unreachable`` error when running ``vagrant up``, you need to start the OpenVPN client.

 If you see a ``Adding routes to host computer...`` message, you probably forgot to start the OpenVPN client.

-If you are getting LDAP authentication errors or student information is missing, check to make sure you have a correct value for ``ldap_simple_bind_password``.

 If you get a message that begins with ``Vagrant failed to initialize at a very early stage``, run the commands in this list in order until one of them succeeds and Vagrant works again: